MathewTomberlin/SwarmUI_MCP_Agent/README.md

 From the /SwarmUI_MCP_Agent/src directory, run: tsc server.ts && node server.js

 # Running the Agent
-With the SwarmUIMCPServer running, from the /SwarmUI_MCP_Agent directory, run: python run.py
+With the SwarmUIMCPServer running and SwarmUI itself running, from the /SwarmUI_MCP_Agent directory, run: python run.py

 # Viewing Generated Images
 Generated images are available within the SwarmUI Image History or directly within the SwarmUI /Ouput directory